Trump insists Alabama was threatened by Dorian, shares forecast model

 When asked about the markings on Wednesday, Trump said Alabama was in the "original forecast."

-"I know that Alabama was in the original forecast, they thought they would get it as a piece of it ... we had many lines going directly, many models, each line being a model, going directly through, and in all cases, Alabama was hit, if not likely, in some cases, pretty hard," Trump said Wednesday.
+"I know that Alabama was in the original forecast, they thought they would get it as a piece of it. ...
+We had many lines going directly, many models, each line being a model, going directly through, and in all cases, Alabama was hit, if not likely, in some cases, pretty hard," Trump said Wednesday.

 "They actually gave that a 95 percent chance probability.
 It turned out that's not what happened--it made a right turn up the coast," he continued.
 "But Alabama ... was going to be hit very hard, along with Georgia.
 But under the current, they won't be, but Georgia will be possibly."